kpavlov/nginx-secure-proxy/README.md

     -keyout key.pem -out cert.pem \
     -days 3650 -nodes -sha256

+## Adding extra settings to modsecurity config:

+Add file `/etc/nginx/modsecurity/modsecurity_extra.conf` with extra settings and you're done.
+It will be included to `modsecurity.conf`.

 ## Credits

 This image was inspired by the work done on https://github.com/nginxinc/docker-nginx and https://hub.docker.com/r/dan78uk/nginx-ssl-mod-security